DivyaratanPopli/Kinship_Inference/README.md

 We recommend users to filter out the results with lower than 1.0 Log Likelihood Ratio, as these results may not be<br> reliable.
 Similarly, to differentiate between siblings/parent-child, use results with Within Degree Log Likelihood Ratio >1.
 We provide following additional files (in the folder for KINgaroo) that may be informative to users:

--hmm_parameters/p_0.txt : It has one float value representing average pairwise difference for unrelated individuals.
+-"hmm_parameters/p_0.txt" : It has one float value representing average pairwise difference for unrelated individuals.
 While comparing to other methods like READ, one can compare p_0 to corresponding measure for background diversity.</br>
--hbd_results/pw_[sample_name].csv : For each genomic window, it shows in columns the chromosome, number of overlapping sites, and probability of seeing no ROH in the window.
+-"hbd_results/pw_[sample_name].csv" : For each genomic window, it shows in columns the chromosome, number of overlapping sites, and probability of seeing no ROH in the window.

-In the folder with KIN results, likfiles/[sample_pair].csv shows an array of log likelihoods corresponding to the different cases of relatedness (order: 'Unrelated','5th Degree','4th Degree','3rd Degree','Grandparent-Grandchild','Half-siblings','Avuncular','Siblings', 'Parent-Child','Identical']).
+In the folder with KIN results, "likfiles/[sample_pair].csv" shows an array of log likelihoods corresponding to the different cases of relatedness (order: 'Unrelated','5th Degree','4th Degree','3rd Degree','Grandparent-Grandchild','Half-siblings','Avuncular','Siblings', 'Parent-Child','Identical']).
 It may be useful to look at this array for a pair of individuals to see the log likelihood ratio for any two relatedness cases.
 For very low-coverage data, all log likelihood values will look similar.

+# Subsetting individuals for estimation of p_0

+In many cases the user may have samples that are very low coverage or highly contaminated, and the user would like to exclude these samples while estimating p_0 (background diversity in the population).
+To do this run kingaroo with target file (-T) containing only the samples that you want to use in estimation of p_0.
+From this run you will get output file "hmm_parameters/p_0.txt" containing p_0 and "filtered_windows.txt" containing list of windows with lot of noise.
+Now you can run kingaroo in another folder with the target file (-T) containing all the samples that you want to include for relatedness analysis using options -p_0 [the value in "hmm_parameters/p_0.txt"] -n [location of "filtered_windows.txt"].
+Then run kin with the option -p [the value in "hmm_parameters/p_0.txt"].